Our top pick for

 Find out more about how you can short RCI Hospitality stock.

-While RCI Hospitality's payout ratio might seem fairly standard, it's worth remembering that RCI Hospitality may be investing much of the rest of its net profits in future growth.
+While RCI Hospitality's payout ratio might seem low, this can signify that RCI Hospitality is investing more in its future growth.

 RCI Hospitality's shares were split on a 1:2 basis on 15 March 1999.
 So if you had owned 2 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your RCI Hospitality shares – just the quantity.
 However, indirectly, the new 100% higher share price could have impacted the market appetite for RCI Hospitality shares which in turn could have impacted RCI Hospitality's share price.